Cross-paper relevance

 Operation Sindoor — Constitutional Powers of Armed Forces (May 2025)

-In May 2025, India launched Operation Sindoor — a military action against terrorist infrastructure in Pakistan-administered Kashmir following a deadly terrorist attack at Pahalgam in April 2025 that killed 26 tourists.
+On the intervening night of 6–7 May 2025, India launched Operation Sindoor — missile strikes against terrorist infrastructure in Pakistan and Pakistan-administered Kashmir, conducted in 23 minutes by IAF jets.
+This followed the Pahalgam terrorist attack on 22 April 2025 that killed 26 civilians (including Hindu tourists, a Christian tourist, and a local Muslim pony-ride operator), the deadliest attack on civilians in India since the 2008 Mumbai attacks.
+The attack was attributed to The Resistance Front (TRF), a proxy of Lashkar-e-Taiba.
 The military action was conducted under the executive powers of the Union under Article 73 read with Article 246 (Defence: Entry 1, Union List).
 No National Emergency was proclaimed under Article 352, as the government relied on existing statutory frameworks.

 UPSC angle: Prelims — Article 352 threshold (armed rebellion, external aggression, war); Article 73 (executive power extends to matters Parliament can legislate); Entry 1 Union List (defence).
 Mains — analyse the distinction between executive war-making power under Article 73 and the emergency power under Article 352; when must the latter be proclaimed?